subu8098/meeting_summarizer/README.md

 Coding:

-I along with Mr. Amithesh worked with “meeting summarizing AI agent”, since we learned few necessary things yesterday, we start to write code with the approaches I had.
+I worked with “meeting summarizing AI agent”, since we learned few necessary things yesterday, we start to write code with the approaches I had.

-We tried with the 1st approach (speech recognizer for both listen and transcribe) I downloaded need libraries, tools and models.
+I tried with the 1st approach (speech recognizer for both listen and transcribe) I downloaded need libraries, tools and models.

 It takes some time to download the dependencies like speech recognizer, Ollama, llama (LLM), torch and a few more things.